xpipe-io/xpipe/CONTRIBUTING.md

 - `gradlew clean dist` will create a distributable production version in `dist/build/dist/base`.
 - `gradlew <project>:test` will run the tests of the specified project.

-You are also able to properly debug the built production application through two different methods:
+You are also able to properly debug the built production application:
 - The `dist/build/dist/base/app/scripts/xpiped_debug` script will launch the application in debug mode and with a console attached to it
-- The `dist/build/dist/base/app/scripts/xpiped_debug_attach` script attaches a debugger with the help of [AttachMe](https://plugins.jetbrains.com/plugin/13263-attachme).
-  Just make sure that the attachme process is running within IntelliJ, and the debugger should launch automatically once you start up the application.

-Note that when any unit test is run using a debugger, the XPipe daemon process that is started will also attempt to connect to that debugger through [AttachMe](https://plugins.jetbrains.com/plugin/13263-attachme) as well.

 ## Modularity and IDEs

-All XPipe components target [Java 22](https://openjdk.java.net/projects/jdk/22/) and make full use of the Java Module System (JPMS).
+All XPipe components target [Java 24](https://openjdk.java.net/projects/jdk/24/) and make full use of the Java Module System (JPMS).
 All components are modularized, including all their dependencies.
 In case a dependency is (sadly) not modularized yet, module information is manually added using [extra-java-module-info](https://github.com/gradlex-org/extra-java-module-info).
 Further, note that as this is a pretty complicated Java project that fully utilizes modularity,